 - Alea Athena Temple (Ancient Tegea), Tripoli

-- Byzantine city of Mystras
+- Byzantine city of Mistras

-We shall spend much of the day at Mistra, the splendid site of a deserted Byzantine city located on a steep spur of Mount Taygetos with a vast panorama of the Eurotas Valley and Sparta.
+We shall spend much of the day at Mistras, the splendid site of a deserted Byzantine city located on a steep spur of Mount Taygetos with a vast panorama of the Eurotas Valley and Sparta.
 Mistra seems to owe its existence to a great citadel built by the Frankish lord William de Villehardouin in 1249, when the Europeans controlled Byzantium.
 It was taken by the armies of Michael III Palaiologos who reconquered Constantinople three years later.
 Mistra became a lustrous city, capital of the Despotate of Morea, a state ruled by the sons of Byzantine Emperors, which survived for seven years after Constantinople fell to the Ottomans.
 It was a city of great culture whose scholars were instrumental in the development of the European Renaissance.
 We shall explore the ruined city and a number of its churches, which have fine frescoes.

 Pylos - 1 night